nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 A lot of the initial project setup that deals with things like parsing, displaying outputs back to the user, exceptions, etc. are strongly inspired by the address book example project demoed in class.
 Specifically, we have classes that are responsible for various aspects of our project in order to follow the single-responsibility principle and limit the amount of coupling.

 One specific design implementation we chose was having a Command superclass that all commands in our application will inherit from.
 This allows every command we write in the future to be guaranteed to possess all methods specified in the superclass.
-Therefore we can call these methods in our main function without needing to worry about the differences between various commands because they all inherit from the same parent.
+Therefore, we can call these methods in our main function without needing to worry about the differences between various commands because they all inherit from the same parent.
 Another alternative we considered was simply making each separate command its own function and calling them from our parser class.
-However, we want to keep the commands as high level as possible and avoid calling more lower-level functions if possible so we can provide more encapsulation to each command.
+However, we want to keep the commands as high level as possible and avoid calling more lower-level functions if possible, so we can provide more encapsulation to each command.
 Therefore, we decided to go with this class-based command hierarchy that was also found in the example address book repo.

 Below is a class diagram that describes how our various components interact with one another: